ttacon/chalk/README.md

 WARNING
 =============

-This package should be pretty stable, but I'm not making any promises :)
+This package should be pretty stable (I don't forsee backwards incompatible changes), but I'm not making any promises :)